 Clients are responsible for picking up their orders in a timely manner.
 Any materials or goods left for more than three months shall be considered abandoned and may be sold, donated, or disposed of.
 We cannot warehouse products, and we are not in the fulfillment business.
-Likewise, clients shall pay for all shipping costs directly to UPS or FEDEX with their account or credit card.
-We do not use our accounts to ship your goods.
-We always insure the product (wholesale cost) when we ship, and this is an added expense (but well worth it).
-In all our years, we have only had one shipment lost (two boxes via UPS to Seattle in 2009 and one sent a few blocks away in LA in 2021) - the first was insured but the second was not because it was only a dozen samples.
+Likewise, clients shall pay for all shipping costs for UPS or FEDEX after the costs are totaled.
+We normally insure the product when we ship, but this is an added expense.
+In all our years, we have only had two shipments lost (two boxes via UPS to Seattle in 2009 and one sent a few blocks away in LA in 2021) - the first was insured but the second was not because it was only a dozen samples.
 You must specify what shipping method you would like to use or we will ship goods GROUND.
 You are responsible for all charges- so if shipping a box of t-shirts to Virginia costs $600 for overnight delivery, then that is between you and Fedex.
 We don't make money from the shipping, so we are not in any way liable for lost merchandise or late delivery or outrageous prices on rush shipments. **Since Covid-19, we have had several issues with UPS making slow deliveries (nearly two weeks to ship within LA), packages being returned to us from New York, packages sitting in UPS hubs for no reason until we open an investigation....
 Please be aware that we do our part but cannot be responsible for shipping problems.

 CREDIT CARD POLICY